 Miracast allows a portable device or computer to send, securely, up to 1080p HD video and 5.1 surround sound (AAC and AC3 are optional codecs, mandated codec is linear pulse-code modulation — 16 bits 48 kHz 2 channels).
 However, it works only over Wi-Fi and cannot be used to stream to a router access point.
 It was created by the Wi-Fi Alliance.
 It allows users to, for example, echo display from a phone or tablet onto a TV, share a laptop screen with the conference room projector in real-time, and watch live programs from a home cable box on a tablet.

-Windows 8.1 comes with Miracast wireless display support
+Windows 10, 8.1 brings Miracast wireless display support

 The Wi-Fi Alliance group that stands behind this new technology is comprised of big companies, such as Cisco, Alcatel-Lucent, Motorola and Nokia.
 Some key sponsors are Apple, Comcast, Samsung, Sony, LG, Intel, Dell, Broadcom, Cisco, Qualcomm, Motorola, Microsoft, Texas Instruments, and T-Mobile.
 So, we can see that the entire industry has a clear interest in propelling the Miracast use to more consumers.